 SCHEDULE 2

-STANDARD TERMS AND CONDITIONS OF THE AUTHORITY
+STANDARD TERMS AND CONDITIONS OF THE APPROVAL

 Interpretation

-The Authority Holder is responsible for the acts and omissions of its employees, contractors or agents.
-The Authority Holder is liable under this Authority for any breach of the terms of the Authority by its employees, contractors or agents as if the breach had been committed by the Authority Holder.
+The Approval Holder is responsible for the acts and omissions of its employees, contractors or agents.
+The Approval Holder is liable under this Approval for any breach of the terms of the Approval by its employees, contractors or agents as if the breach had been committed by the Approval Holder.

 Where obligations bind more than one person, those obligations bind those persons jointly and separately.